pragma-/networklog/README.md

 The applications tab lists installed applications along with network usage statistics such as:

   * total packets and bytes sent
+  * active network throughput speed in Kbps
   * timestamp of last connection
   * list of all the unique connections made by each app
   * sortable and filterable

+##**Real-time connection notifications

+The statusbar icon's up/down arrows will highlight when upload/download traffic occurs, and the notification drop-down shade displays the connection throughput speed in Kbps.

+You can also configure toast pop-up notifications on a per-app basis that will pop-up a temporary notification containing connection details no matter which app you are in.

 ##**Graphs**